sherryydu/HSC401_CoralBleachingWebsite/README.md

 This root directory ('HSC401_CoralBleachingWebsite') contains folders and HTML files related to this project for the website's functionality.

-## How to use
+## How to use:

-Download the root directory ('HSC401_CoralBleachingWebsite') and open the 'index.html' page in your chosen web browser (e.g., Google Chrome, Safari, etc.).
-The website should be fully functional.
+1. Download the root directory ('HSC401_CoralBleachingWebsite')
+2. Open the 'index.html' page in your chosen web browser (e.g., Google Chrome, Safari, etc.).
+3. Enjoy!

 ## File structure: